ranges from around ¥300 to very expensive depending on the item

 Open: 11:00am – 18:00, Closes Irregularly

 Iseya Arts, almost 70 years old, the longest standing antique establishment in the area, boasts a comprehensive and fine quality collection of antiques particularly tea ceremony paraphernalia, paintings, calligraphy works and crafts among others.
-At time of writing (October 2018) Iseya Arts is closed for refurbishment and available to view items by appointment only.

 Two doors down is Gallery Juan, operated by Iseya-Arts.
 The proprietor’s immense love and passion for art led him to create a gallery space on the ground floor with a tea ceremony room in the basement.
 The gallery showcases unique exhibitions and artists’ work regardless of genre that capture his discerning eye with fascination and delight.